sriramrokkam/k8s-training/admin/exercise_prep/README.md

 To demo and explain helm charts, there is a [small chart + application in this repo](../../kubernetes/demo/demo-chart).

 The script will:
-- run `docker login` to the harbor registry using the `participant` credentials
+- run `docker login` to the harbor registry using the `admin` credentials
-- build an image with x86 architecture for the kube-terminator app and push it to the `training` project in Harbor.
+- build an image with x86 architecture for the kube-terminator app and push it to the `library` project in Harbor.
-- package and upload the helm chart as an OCI artifact to the `training` project in Harbor.
+- package and upload the helm chart as an OCI artifact to the `library` project in Harbor.